 New England Leopold Conservation Award Seeks Nominees

-Sand County Foundation and national sponsor American Farmland Trust present the Leopold Conservation Award to private landowners in 25 states for extraordinary achievement in voluntary conservation.
-In New England the $10,000 award is presented with the New England Forestry Foundation.
+Sand County Foundation and national sponsor American Farmland Trust present the Leopold Conservation Award to private landowners in 27 states.
+In New England the $10,000 award is presented with New England Forestry Foundation.

 Nominations may be submitted on behalf of a landowner in Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont.
 Landowners may also nominate themselves.
 The application can be found at www.sandcountyfoundation.org/ApplyLCA.

-The application deadline date is July 18, 2023.
-Email applications to firstname.lastname@example.org.
-Applications will be reviewed by an independent panel of agricultural and forestry conservation leaders.
+The application deadline date is June 28, 2024.
+Applications should be emailed to email@example.com.
+Applications will be reviewed by an independent panel of agricultural and forestry conservation leaders from New England.

 “As a national sponsor for Sand County Foundation’s Leopold Conservation Award, American Farmland Trust celebrates the hard work and dedication of farmers, ranchers and forestland owners,” said John Piotti, AFT President and CEO.
 “At AFT we believe that conservation in agriculture requires a focus on the land, the practices and the people and this award recognizes the integral role of all three.”